prathimacode-hub/Awesome_Python_Scripts/WebScrapingScripts/Quotes Extractor/README.md

  - ```pip install requests```
 Also you should be having a browser, where you can inspect the website by ```Right Click -> Inspect```

-## Compilation Steps

-Briefly show the compilation steps of the project

 ## Output

 #### Authors: